 Inside, each suite has a small kitchen with a stylish refrigerator that’s large enough to be really useful, a wet bar, a microwave, and a stand-up serving counter.
 The suite is physically divided between a good sized sitting room with a large flat screen TV; a large bathroom — two sinks, a large shower, and a separate toilet; and a bedroom with another equally large flat screen TV.
 Everything is clean, white, and new, and there’s plenty of room to store clothes, etc.

 And this is nice. there are a serious of stations with industrial strength Keurig coffeemakers, bags of ice, and fruit.
 You can see the apples and oranges.
 They also have lemons and limes for those who want to make a drink.
-Apparently, a lot of people did the night before I took this picture.
+Apparently, a lot of people made drinks the night before I took this picture.
 This is Key West, after all.

 Also nice: you never have to wait more the a few seconds for an elevator.

 The hotel also has a free shuttle to and from the airport, as well as a free shuttle to the Duval Street area, a mile or so away — and you can rent a bike for a pleasant ride.
 I suppose you may want to be ultra-close to Duval Street if you’re in your early 20s.
 If you’re older, well, Duval Street can get out of hand — the Hangover Hospital does a good business making house calls with 45-minute IV.
 So a little distance is a good thing if you’re of a certain age.
 And Key West is overrun with Uber and Lyft drivers.
 A ride is always nearby and fares are light.